 By centralizing production volume in TechCenters

-By moving to industrialized cut, edge and fit facilities, GrandVision is better able to control the environmental footprint of its production activity and open up opportunities for efficiency gains in areas such as transportation, water and waste management.
-The expected result from centralizing these activities will include:
+We process our spectacles at our dedicated TechCenters where we cut, edge and fit the lenses.
+By moving these processes from stores to industrialized facilities, GrandVision is able to better control its environmental footprint by driving efficiency gains in areas of energy use, transportation, water and waste management.
+The expected results from centralizing these activities include:

 - Increased efficiency in electricity and water usage due to more sophisticated equipment in the TechCenters

-- Higher precision and a reduction in material scrap (and therefore a reduction in waste management volumes and environmental impact)
+- Higher precision and a reduction in material scrap, and therefore a reduction in waste volumes and environmental impact

 - Increased activity control executed by dedicated staff